 - The overtime-salary threshold’s real value has declined by more than half since its peak in 1975.
 Part of this is because of the failure to adjust it for inflation, but it is also because of a radical rule change in 2004 that placed the overtime-salary threshold at just $455 per week—well below previous threshold changes in real terms, which were at least $800 per week in inflation-adjusted dollars and above the average wage.

-- The inadequate 2004 overtime-threshold change and the failure to raise it since have placed overtime rights on the brink of extinction: 47 percent of full-time workers’ salaries guaranteed them overtime rights in 1980.
-Today, this is true for only 18 percent of workers.
-No workers will have guaranteed overtime rights by 2030 if current trends continue.
+- The inadequate 2004 overtime-threshold change and the failure to raise it since have placed overtime rights on the brink of extinction: 33 percent of full-time salaried workers’ salaries guaranteed them overtime rights in 1980.
+Today, this is true for only 8 percent of them.
+No salaried workers will have guaranteed overtime rights by 2026 if current trends continue.*

 - The current salary threshold of slightly more than $23,600 essentially equals the federal poverty threshold.
 By definition, the right to overtime pay for overtime work no longer exists for the American middle class.

 - The Department of Labor should raise the salary threshold to at least $960 per week—approximately $50,000 per year—roughly its 1975 level.
 U.S. real gross domestic product, or GDP, and worker productivity have only grown since the 1970s, and as a result, we can well afford to grant workers the same overtime rights that they had in 1975.

 The salary threshold: The only guarantee of extra pay for extra work

 The Fair Labor Standards Act, or FLSA, of 1938 established the first federal minimum wage and required that employers pay overtime—1.5 times the hourly wage for any work beyond 40 hours per week—with an exemption for managerial and administrative staff.
 The FLSA gives the Department of Labor the power to define who is overtime exempt, a power it has exercised a total of six times.